1st April 1945

 “The soldier and I looked at one another with wide eyes.
 He went down in to the bunker, and I followed.

-“At the foot of the stairs, sprawled out on the floor, was a boy.
-He can’t have been much older than a teenager, and he was so thin, gaunt even.
+“At the foot of the stairs, sprawled out on the floor, lay a boy.
+He can’t have been much older than a teenager, and he looked so thin, gaunt even.
 His eyes were sunken and I could see his ribs through his skin.
 He looked awful, like a ghoul.

 “I caught a glimpse of the soldier.
 I’ll never forget the look on his face.
 I could tell that kid wasn’t supposed to be down there.”